matrix-org/matrix.org/content/homeserver/terms-and-conditions.md

 +++
-title = "Matrix.org Homeserver Terms and Conditions"
+title = "Terms and Conditions" aliases = ["/legal/terms-and-conditions"]
 +++

 Please read this document carefully before accessing or using this service.